Code | Name | Description |

 ---|---|---|

-CC | Concretion | hard concentrations with a layered internal structure, usually rounded |
+CC | Concretion | Hard concentrations with a layered internal structure, usually rounded |

-NO | Nodule | hard concentrations with no internal structure, usually irregular |
+NO | Nodule | Hard concentrations with no internal structure, usually irregular |

 CT | Crystal | A mineral arranged as interlocking or twinned macroscopic crystals or as a single macroscopic crystal, e.g., gypsum. |